sushantparkhi/circle_ci_test/README.md

-# CI with Convential Commit
+# CI with Convential Commits